Chinavulempadu

-Chinavulempadu is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Chinavulempadu is a village in Y. Ramavaram Mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of the 2011 census of India, the village had a population of 228, out of which 115 were male and 113 were female.
 Children below 6 years of age were 16% of the population.
 The literacy rate of the village was 34%.